Tokyo Metropolis (Special Wards) [東京都 (特別区)]

 After all, the center of Tokyo is Imperial Palace (皇居, "Kôkyo" in Japanese).

-It is the primary residence of the Emperor of Japan, and is like a wide park.
+It is the primary residence of the Emperor of Japan.

-The urban structure of Tokyo is formed around Imperial Palace.
+The urban structure of Tokyo is formed around the Imperial Palace.

 On the east side, there are Tokyo station, Ginza, Nihonbashi, etc.